mitchspano/mitchspano.github.io/_posts/2024-03-19-back-to-basics-ml.markdown

 #### Accuracy

-It's great that we can produce a hypothesis, but how do we measure it's accuracy to evaluate it against other hypotheses?
+It's great that we can produce a hypothesis, but how do we measure its accuracy to evaluate it against other hypotheses?
 Assume $f:\mathcal{X} \to \mathcal{Y}$ exists and is an unknown function we are trying to predict.
 We measure the _error rate_ of our hypotheses as the probability that it did not predict the correct label for a random element in our domain.
 Formally speaking, the error rate $L$ of a hypothesis $h$ is defined as:

 $$L(h) = \mathbb{P}[h(x) \ne f(x)]$$